Rats always run for holes in times of danger”–Omar

 For his second heist, Omar and his crew take their act to the Eastside, partly because they want to lay low after Brandon called Omar out in the Lowrise rip, and partly for some easy pickings.
 This stickup is the opposite of the first one in every way.
 This one is in broad daylight, with not a shot fired, nobody hurt, and it is very little in terms of pre-rip reconnaissance.
 What both raids do have in common (other than the fact that Omar walks away with the stash) is the way Omar exploits a common trait among corner boys: a sort of warped childishness.

 We see this in the first raid when two young hoppers guard the stash.
 Before Omar storms in, they absentmindedly play video games and read comic books.
 They are blind to the seriousness of both the re-up and the broader game they play in.

 In the second rip, the child imagery is even more pronounced.
 In fact, Omar almost consciously plays off of it, framing the rip up like he is taking candy from babies.
 The scene begins with Omar’s voice proclaiming “alright, this is going to be so easy, them Eastside chumps, they ain’t nothing like Avon’s people.
 Watch, y’all going to see.”
 As he says this, we see his hand drawing lines in the dirt with a twig.
 The camera is positioned so that we can see Omar’s diagram without seeing much of the actual members of the crew.
 The effect is to bring us into Omar’s inner circle, as if we are in on the plan.

 This makes us root for Omar (if we aren’t already rooting for him), but it also contains a subtle visual analogy.
-As Omar fills in the diagram with Xs and Os and arrows indicating the movement of the play, it become less a brazen drug heist and more a schoolyard game of touch football.
+As Omar fills in the diagram with Xs and Os and arrows indicating the movement of the play, it becomes less a brazen drug heist and more a schoolyard game of touch football.
 Omar is the quarterback, drawing up a trick play in the playground dirt.